SenseNet/sncom-resources/_docs/tutorials/starting-out-with-mvc.md

 }
 ```

+> The *AuthenticationHelper* class above provides methods for logging in and out, you can use them in your custom code too.

 ## Task view model
 Our goal is to display tasks on the UI.
 For that we need a model for task items.
 Please create a new class named *TaskViewModel* in the *Models* folder in VS and fill it with the following class: